alessiainf/Exploring-RPG-game/README.md

 A spell went wrong.
 She was pulled into a mysterious forest.

-Now, she must find a way back home...
+Now, she must find a way to return...

 ---

 ## Controls